 Hello!
-My name is Elizabeth McDaniel and I am a scientist turned founder building at the intersection of fermentation science, functional ingredients, and human microbiome health.
-I’m the CSO and co-founder of Groat Bio, a fermented functional ingredients company with the goal of making the health benefits of fermented foods accessible.
+My name is Elizabeth McDaniel and I am a scientist turned founder building at the intersection of microbiome science, ’omics, and human health.
+I’m the CSO and co-founder of Groat Bio, a fermented functional ingredients company with the goal of making the health benefits of fermented foods accessible to all.

 I received my PhD in the Microbiology Doctoral Training Program at the University of Wisconsin-Madison studying lab-scale enrichment systems simulating phosphorus removal using multi-omics techniques.
 Prior to moving to industry, I was a postdoctoral researcher at the University of British Columbia in the Departments of Civil Engineering and Microbiology and Immunology working on the microbial ecology of anaerobic digestion systems.